Factom-Asset-Tokens/fds/README.md

 before downloading a file.
 - Censorship resistent - Commit all entries before revealing any to ensure that a data store cannot be censored.
+- Optional compression - Use gzip, zlib, or none.

 ## Specification